-NOTE: Charts are a close approximation to calculations, but are not intended for engineering use. (measured across the back of the belt) for our 70-amp (12-volt) alternators.
+NOTE: Charts are a close approximation to calculations, but are not intended for engineering use.

+As a rule-of-thumb, we recommend a minimum 3/8" belt (measured across the back of the belt) for our 70-amp (12-volt) alternators.
 Minimum belt width for 100-amp alternators is 1/2".
 Any 12-volt alternator larger than 100-amps or 24-volt Balmar alternator will require dual belts or a flat, multi-groove belt for optimal performance, as well as acceptable belt life.